mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

             bash start_yolo.sh

-Congratulations!
-You have now succesfully delployed a YOLO model for object detection on an IOT edge device.
+### Congratulations!
+You have now succesfully delployed a YOLO model for object detection using RaspberryPi.
 Safe Driving!